 I had concerns when I read that the treatment was still going ahead even though European Medicine Agency (EMA) had taken it off the market.
 The hospital and EMA said that no new patients would be having to drug but the patients already on it would have to finish the course.

-I personally think there was political red tape and that is the reason the drug had to be continued with existing patients as it cost too complicated to get a refund, I may be wrong but no one has stepped up to correct me.
+I personally think there was political red tape and that is the reason the drug had to be continued with existing patients as it cost too much and was too complicated to get a refund, I may be wrong but no one has stepped up to correct me.
+If the drug had been bought upfront you could not exactly get your money back I suppose.
+I do not know how buying drug work, but I assume pharmaceutical companies get paid upfront as they have to make large batches, with expiry dates hence the NHS cannot return drugs once they have been manufactured in large quantities.

 Lemtrada suppresses the immune system for some time after a treatment course so people will be more vulnerable to infections such as colds and viruses.